 How can I track revenue generated?

 Before you can utilize this functionality in Grow you need to set up a conversion value in Facebook first.
-Once you have done this select the total_action_value metric which return the total revenue returned from conversions.
-This will by $0 for most ads and companies unless you have set up the conversion value manually.
+Once you have done this, select the total_action_value metric which returns the total revenue returned from conversions.
+This will be $0 for most ads and companies unless you have set up the conversion value manually.

 To calculate your conversion value you would divide the value of a sale, conversion, by the number of conversions needed to get that value.
 For example, let's say you are selling a shirt, and you are tracking conversions as clicks.
 If the shirt generates $20 a sale, and you convert 10% of ad clicks (conversions) to buyers, that is 1 in 10.
 So $20 value / 10 conversions = $2 value per conversion.
 Each ad click is worth $2, so in Facebook you would set your conversion value to $2.
 Once you have this calculated, set this value in Facebook.

 Setting this up in Facebook can be surprisingly difficult as you have to add it directly to your pixel code.
 If you want dynamic values, you would need to work with your developer or platform to customize it.
 You can set up different values for each custom conversion.
 Facebook has a pretty comprehensive help article about how to set the value if you need additional help.